prwnr/laravel-streamer/README.md

 class ExampleStreamerEvent implements Prwnr\Streamer\Contracts\Event {
     /**
      * Require name method, must return a string.
-     * Event name can be a camel case, sentence or a dot case - that will be
+     * Event name can be anything, but remember that it will be used for listening */ public function name(): string
-     * converted into dot.case
-     * ExampleStreamerEvent => example.streamer.event
-     */
-    public function name(): string
     {
-        return 'ExampleStreamerEvent';
+        return 'example.streamer.event';
     }
     /**
      * Required type method, must return a string.